udifuchs/toml-schema/README.md

 The schema that defines this TOML is:
 ```
 [fruit.*]
-weight = [ "union", "float", "integer" ]
+weight = { union = [ "float", "integer" ] }
 ```
-In this case, since the first element of the array is the keyword "union", the array describes a union of allowed types.
+In this case, since the key of the table is the special keyword "union", the value of this key is an array that describes a union of allowed types.
 These types can also be composite types:
 ```
-complex_number = [
+complex_number.union = [
-    "union",
     "float",
     "integer",
     { real = "float", imag = "float" },